mamercad/minecraft/README.md

 ## How It Works

 1. **Droplet Creation**: The app uses the DigitalOcean API (via `pydo`) to create a new droplet
+2. **Security Hardening**: Cloud-init automatically configures fail2ban, UFW firewall, and SSH hardening
-2. **SSH Key Upload**: Your SSH public key is automatically uploaded to DigitalOcean
+3. **SSH Key Upload**: Your SSH public key is automatically uploaded to DigitalOcean
-3. **Server Installation**: The app connects via SSH and runs installation scripts
+4. **Server Installation**: The app connects via SSH and runs installation scripts
-4. **Systemd Service**: A systemd service is created for automatic server management
+5. **Systemd Service**: A systemd service is created for automatic server management
+6. **RCON Setup**: Remote console is automatically enabled with a secure password
-5. **Tag Management**: Droplets are tagged with `minecraft-tui` for easy identification
+7. **Tag Management**: Droplets are tagged with `minecraft-tui` for easy identification

+## Server Console

+Access your server console directly from the TUI:

+1. Navigate to a running server in the server list
+2. Click "View Console"
+3. The TUI will:
+   - Connect to your server via SSH
+   - Retrieve the RCON password from server.properties
+   - Establish an RCON connection
+   - Display recent server logs
+4. Send commands like:
+   - `list` - Show online players
+   - `say Hello everyone!` - Broadcast message
+   - `time set day` - Change time of day
+   - `weather clear` - Clear weather
+   - `tp player1 player2` - Teleport players

+All standard Minecraft commands are supported through RCON.

 ## Troubleshooting